-PJM will calculate reconciled Schedules 9, 1A, and 10 charges for EDCs and Retail Load Aggregators (a.k.a.
+PJM will calculate reconciled PJM Scheduling, System Control and Dispatch Service charges (Schedules 9 and Schedule , 1A, and 10) charges for EDCs and Retail Load Aggregators (a.k.a.
 Electric Generation Suppliers) for past months' billings that were based on load ratio shares.
 The reconciliation kWh data must be supplied to PJM by the EDCs, and represents the difference between the scheduled Retail Load Responsibility InSchedules (in MWh) and the "actual" usage based on metered data.
 This hourly kWh data must be reported separately for each applicable InSchedule contract.
-PJM calculates the Scheduling, System Control and Dispatch Service charge reconciliations by multiplying the kWh data (not de-rated for transmission losses) by the applicable Schedule 9, 1A, and 10 billing determinants for that month.
+PJM calculates the PJM Scheduling, System Control and Dispatch Service charge reconciliations by multiplying the kWh data (not de-rated for transmission losses) by the applicable Schedule 9 , 1A, and Schedule 10 billing determinants for that month.

 The reconciliation of the PJM Scheduling, System Control and Dispatch Service charge uses two billing determinants: the Control Area Administration Service billing determinant and the Transmission Customers' Market Support Service billing determinant.
-The Control Area Administration Service billing determinant is equal to the Monthly Control Area Administration Service Rate that was calculated in accordance with Schedule 9-1 of the PJM Open Access Transmission Tariff for the month being reconciled.
-The Transmission Customers' Market Support Service billing determinant is equal to the Market Support Service Rate for Transmission Customers that was calculated in accordance with Schedule 9-3 of the PJM Open

-Access Transmission Tariff for the month being reconciled.
+The Control Area Administration Service billing determinant is equal to the Monthly Control Area Administration Service Bate that was calculated in accordance with Schedule 9-1 of the PJM Open Access Transmission Tariff for the month being reconciled.
+The Transmission Customers' Market Support Service billing determinant is equal to the Market Support Service Rate for Transmission Customers that was calculated in accordance with Schedule 9-3 of the PJM Open Access Transmission Tariff for the month being reconciled.
 Note that the reconciliation for PJM Scheduling, System Control and Dispatch Service charges for a month may be either a positive or a negative value.
 Schedule 9 refunds are also reconciled in the same manner as described above.
 The monthly TO Scheduling, System Control and Dispatch Service billing determinant is the \$/MWh rate for each zone as filed in Schedule 1A of the PJM Open Access Transmission Tariff.
-Note that the reconciliation for TO Scheduling, System Control and Dispatch Service charges for a month may be either a positive or a negative value.
+Note that the reconciliation for TO Scheduling, System Control and Dispatch Service charges for a month may be either a positive charges for a month may be either a positive charges for a month may be either a positive charges for a month we be access Transmission Tariff.
+Note that the reconciliation for TO Scheduling, System Control and Dispatch Service charges.